 First-year applicants can apply to Appalachian via the Common Application or the CFNC application.
 After submitting an application, applicants will receive an email with login information for the student status page.
-Please note: It may take up to one week for your student status page to become available.
+Please note: It may take up to one week for your MyMountaineer portal to become available.

 Transfer applicants can apply to Appalachian via the CFNC application.
 After submitting an application, applicants will receive an email with login information for your MyMountaineer portal.
 Please note: It may take up to one week for your student status page to become available.